Bassist/composer

 July.
 Noertker wrote six exercises for string

-quartet which he calls Peculiar Little Creatures,
+quartet which he calls Peculiar Little

-while Mihaly wrote a full piece entitled Influences of the
+Creatures, while Mihaly wrote a full

-Invisible.
-These were performed by the
+These were performed by the Strawberry Moon

-Strawberry Moon String Quartet — Sarah Jo
+String Quartet — Sarah Jo Zaharako (violin),

-Zaharako (violin), Linda Robertson (violin), Yehudit
+Linda Robertson (violin), Yehudit (viola), and

-(viola), and Beth Snellings (cello).
+Ben Snellings (cello).

 In April 2007, Noertker's

-Moxie released its second CD, Sketches of
+Moxie released its second CD, Sketches

-Catalonia, Vol. 2: Suite for Miró, on
+of Catalonia, Vol. 2: Suite for Miró,

 In June Moxie performed the

-music of Annelise Zamula, a departure from it's
+music of Annelise Zamula, a departure from

-usual all-Noertker fare.
+it's usual all-Noertker fare.

-In July, the After the End of
+In July, the After the

-the World Coretet celebrated its 18th
+End of the World Coretet celebrated its

-anniversary with a performance that included
+18th anniversary with a performance that

-special guest trumpeter Ara Anderson.
+included special guest trumpeter Ara Anderson.

 In July Noertker composed,

-and in August 2007 Moxie performed, the Blue Rider Suite,
+and in August 2007 Moxie performed, the

-Vol. 2: for Wassily Kandinsky.
-Members
+Blue Rider Suite: for Wassily Kandinsky.

-of the California Outside Music Associates
+Members of the California Outside Music

-(C.O.M.A.), saxophonist John Vaughn and
+Associates (C.O.M.A.), saxophonist John

-drummer Dax Compise, travelled from Stockton to
+Vaughn and drummer Dax Compise, travelled from

-the suite.
+performance of the suite.

 Also in August Noertker

-teamed up with Austrian singer Annette Giesriegl, saxophonist David
+teamed up with Austrian singer Annette

-Boyce, drummer Dave Mihaly, and dancer Laurie
+Dave Mihaly, and dancer Laurie Buenafe

-Buenafe Krsmanovic for an
+Krsmanovic for an

-improvisational/international
+improvisational/international collaboration.

-September 2007 saw the première of
+September 2007 saw the

-Noertker's newest string quartet, the long
+première of Noertker's newest string quartet,

-awaited Eurydice.
+the long awaited Eurydice.

-Noertker's performance season
+Noertker's performance

-closed with a show celebrating music for film,
+season closed with a show celebrating music

-including compositions by stalwarts Rota,
+for film, including compositions by stalwarts

-Morricone, and Bacharach, as well as original
+Rota, Morricone, and Bacharach, as well as

-compositions by Noertker and baritone
+original compositions by Noertker and baritone

-saxophonist David Beck, who joined Moxie for the
+saxophonist David Beck, who joined Moxie for

-performance.
+the performance.

 Noertker's 2008 performance